-In the 2017 Sustainability Report, SEKEM demonstrates its ongoing commitment to holistic sustainable development in Egypt within a year that marked tremendous changes within the initiative itself as well as in the country.
-After SEKEM celebrated its 40th anniversary and after the death of the founder Ibrahim Abouleish in June 2017, SEKEM created a vision for 2057 in order to take further steps towards a sustainable future for Egypt.
+In the 2017 Sustainability Report, SEKEM demonstrates its ongoing commitment to holistic sustainable development in Egypt within a year, that marked tremendous changes within the initiative itself as well as in the country.
+After SEKEM celebrated its 40th anniversary and after the death of its founder Ibrahim Abouleish in June 2017, SEKEM created a vision for 2057 in order to take further steps towards a sustainable future for Egypt.

 “It was always my father’s goal to address environmental, economic societal and cultural challenges holistically.
 Following his lead, we continued to formulate our vision and mission for 2057 in all four spheres of life.
 As my father accomplished a miracle in the desert within the past 40 years, we also wish to realize many more miracles inspired by his philosophy,”